saurabhsingh33/Stremer/client-windows/README.md

 - Password: password

 To play videos, ensure VLC is installed.
 The client will attempt to launch VLC with the stream URL.

+Images are opened inline in a built‑in viewer without saving to disk.
+Use the context menu "Open" on an image file to load it over HTTP, then zoom with the toolbar or Ctrl+0 to fit.